Can You Swim With Tape in Extensions

 Can I Swim With Tape In Extensions?

-Yes, you can swim with tape in extensions as long as you take proper precautions.
-Wear a swim cap and avoid saltwater, chlorine, or any other chemicals in the water.
+Yes, you can swim with tape-in extensions as long as you take proper precautions.
+Wear a swim cap and avoid saltwater, chlorine, or other water chemicals.
 Dry your hair immediately after swimming and brush out any tangles gently.

-It is recommended to limit your time swimming with tape in extensions to 30 minutes.
+Limiting your time swimming with tape-in extensions to 30 minutes is recommended.
 Prolonged exposure to water can loosen the tape and cause the extensions to fall out.
 Be careful to dry your hair and extensions thoroughly after swimming.

 Can I Wash My Hair With Tape In Extensions?

-Tape in extensions can last up to 8 weeks depending on how well they are cared for.
+Tape-in extensions can last up to 8 weeks, depending on how well they are cared for.
 Regular maintenance appointments with your stylist will help prolong the life of your extensions.
-Avoid using heat styling tools on the tape area and be gentle when brushing or combing.
+Avoid using heat styling tools on the tape area and gently brush or comb.

 How Do I Remove Tape In Extensions?